Best solar eclipse binoculars in 2026: safely watch the total eclipse this summer

 -

 A tiny pair of binoculars not much bigger than the footprint of a smartphone, these roof prism binoculars offer 10x magnification, but only 25mm objective lenses.
-That means a small bluish-white image of the sun that lacks brightness, though the wide angle of view makes them very easy to use to locate the sun quickly.
-In our test, we could just about see some sunspots, though not nearly as many – and not as clearly – as larger, higher magnification brighter solar eclipse binoculars.
+That means a small bluish-white image of the sun that lacks brightness, though the wide-angle of view makes it very easy to locate the sun quickly.
+In my test, I could just about see some sunspots, though not nearly as many – and not as clearly – as larger, higher magnification, brighter solar eclipse binoculars.

-Many people find binoculars that magnify 10x or higher quite difficult to hold steady and that certainly applies here.
-Although almost identical to both the 10x42 and 12x50 models here, this 20x50 binocular is just too heavy to hold steady.
+Many people find binoculars that magnify 10x or higher quite difficult to hold steady, and that certainly applies here.
+Although almost identical to the 10x42 and 12x50 Celestron models, this 20x50 binocular is just too heavy to hold for longer periods of time.

 Impressive when mounted on a tripod, the Celestron EclipSmart 20x50 is best thought of as a travel-friendly alternative to taking a small telescope to see an eclipse rather than as solar binoculars for hand-holding.

-As with the others in the range, the Celestron EclipSmart 20x50 comes with thumb pads underneath the barrels and lots of eye relief, but with loose lens laps, a thin neck strap and a basic shoulder case.
+As with the others in the range, the Celestron EclipSmart 20x50 comes with thumb pads underneath the barrels and lots of eye relief, but with loose lens caps, a thin neck strap, and a basic shoulder case.

 Best high-magnification